jonminter/about-me/_posts/2020-01-21-railway-oriented-programming-async.md

     });
 {% endhighlight %}

-Whoops this doesn't compile anymore because our `AsyncRailway` class only allows us to collect and use switch functions that act on and return the same type.
+Whoops!
+This doesn't compile anymore because our `AsyncRailway` class only allows us to collect and use switch functions that act on and return the same type.

 So how could we solve this?
-Lets harness the power of RxJS the reactive extensions framework for JavaScript and create a couple of custom operators that would allow us to acheive this same result and still allow us to transform inputs to a different output type.
+Lets harness the power of RxJS the reactive extensions framework for JavaScript and create a custom operator that would allow us to acheive this same result and still allow us to transform inputs to a different output type.

 If you aren't familiar with RxJs or reactive programming check out these links for some context:
 - [What is Reactive Programming - Andre Stalz](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754)